Anxiety, at its foundation, is a normal evolutionary response to a stressful or dangerous situation and is experienced by all of us at some point.

 Another study on human patients administered 400mg CBD or placebo and used neuroimaging to assess brain activity and the perceived impact on SAD.
-Concluding, it stated that CBD had anti-anxiety effects which were mirrored in the part of the brain associated with emotional response, the limbic system.
+Concluding, CBD had anti-anxiety effects which were mirrored in the part of the brain associated with emotional response, the limbic system.

-In 2015, a pre-clinical investigation into CBD’s potential as a treatment method for anxiety disorders found extremely positive results, including minimal side effects, no anxiogenic effects, and minimal sedative effects – all things that distinguish CBD from existing medications.
+In 2015, a pre-clinical investigation into CBD’s potential as a treatment method for anxiety disorders found extremely positive results, including negligible side effects, no anxiogenic effects, and minor sedative effects – all things that distinguish CBD from other available options.

 The same study also noted that CBD was effective in helping to manage “PTSD, GAD, PD, OCD and SAD”.

-These positive results suggest CBD helps to reduce stress, which is often a trigger for anxiety, via interactions with the endocannabinoid system.
+These positive results suggest CBD helps to combat stress, which is often a trigger for anxiety, via interactions with the endocannabinoid system.

-Overall, current data suggests cannabidiol could have a part to play in the healthy, natural and therapeutic management of stress and other related issues.
+Overall, current data suggests cannabidiol could have a part to play in the healthy, natural and therapeutic management of wellbeing.